French ship Vengeur du Peuple: Campaign of 1778–1780, La Poype de Vertrieu

-The French squadron arrived unopposed off New York City on 8 July.
-British forces there amounted to a squadron of nine smaller ships of the line and two frigates under Admiral Lord Howe; in order to avoid battle with the more numerous and powerful French ships, Howe retreated under the protection of the strong defences of New York.
-D'Estaing wished to press the attack, but his pilots advised that the harbour was too shallow for his ships, so the squadron spent two weeks at anchor blockading Howe, resupplying and conferring with the American government.
+The French fleet arrived unopposed off New York City on 8 July.
+British forces there amounted to a fleet of nine smaller ships of the line and two frigates under Admiral Richard Howe; in order to avoid battle with the larger French fleet, Howe retreated under the protection of the strong defences of New York.
+Estaing wished to press the attack, but his pilots advised that the harbour was too shallow for his ships, so the French fleet spent two weeks at anchor blockading Howe, resupplying and conferring with the Continental Congress.
 On 22 July, he departed for Newport to join the American Revolutionaries, where he arrived on 28 July and anchored his fleet outside the harbour to better coordinate his attack with that of the Revolutionary land forces.
 Marseillois anchored in front of the main channel with most of the fleet, while Fantasque, Sagittaire and the frigates blockaded the Sakonnet River, and Protecteur and Provence blocked the Connecticut River.

-On 8 August, the French squadron sailed into Newport harbour, Marseillois coming sixth in the line.
-They had begun to disembark troops the following day when Howe's squadron arrived from New York.
-D'Estaing found his anchored ships were now vulnerable to attacks from land batteries, warships and fireships, and cancelled the landing, putting to sea to challenge Howe in battle.
+On 8 August, the French fleet sailed into Newport harbour, Marseillois coming sixth in the line.
+They had begun to disembark troops the following day when Howe's fleet arrived from New York.
+Estaing found his anchored ships were now vulnerable to attacks from land batteries, warships and fireships, and cancelled the landing, putting to sea to challenge Howe in battle.
 Howe's force moved off, pursued by the French.
 On 11 August the French closed in and the two fleets manoeuvred in preparation for a battle, but around 16:00, a Nor'easter storm broke out, scattering both fleets.
-Marseillois sustained damage to her rigging, losing her mizzen and her bowsprit, and was cut off from the bulk of the French squadron.
+Marseillois sustained damage to her rigging, losing her mizzen and her bowsprit, and was cut off from the bulk of the French fleet.
 The next day, around 20:00, having only just erected jury rigging, she was attacked by the 50-gun HMS Preston, under William Hotham.
 The two ships duelled indecisively for one hour before parting.
 Marseillois rejoined the French fleet on 14 August.